Porth railway station: History

-An unusual ground level signal box was installed at the station when the Treherbert line was reduced to single track in 1981, replacing a much more substantial TVR structure.
-This holds the distinction of the being the last new mechanical box to be built by British Rail, though it had a working life of only 17 years before being abolished in 1998 when the Radyr signalling centre took control of the area.
+An unusual ground level signal box was installed at the station when the Treherbert line was reduced to single track, replacing a much more substantial TVR structure.
+This holds the distinction of the being the last new mechanical box to be built by British Rail.

+Facilities

+The station has a ticket office and ticket machine, a car park and bicycle spaces, toilets, waiting shelters and dot matrix departure screens.
+There is some step free access from the street, and between the platforms using the footbridge.